faizuddin/pacman-agents/README.md

 ```

 ## Search algorithms
-- DeepSearch: a deep search algorithm to find the best possible path given an evaluation function, it si faster than minimax but doesn't keep into considerations ghosts
+- DeepSearch: a deep search algorithm to find the best possible path given an evaluation function, it is faster than minimax but doesn't keep into considerations ghosts
 ```
 $ python pacman.py -l trickyClassic -p DeepSearchAgent -a depth=6 evalFn=evaluationFunction
 ```